What are Dental Fillings?

-Dental fillings are a method to restore the damaged teeth to its normal function and shape.
+Dental fillings are used to restore the damaged teeth to its normal function and shape.
 The typical materials that are used for filling include Gold, Porcelain, Tooth-colored filling, and Amalgam.
-Amalgam can be an alloy of mercury, silver, copper, tin, and zinc.

-What type of filling is the best suited for you?
+What type of Dental Filling is best suited for you?

 During your initial visit to the dentist's office, the dentist will thoroughly examine your teeth and determine whether or not you require a filling.
 This phase will allow the dentists to clean the teeth and conduct X-rays to understand where the fillings are required.

-The following will help you understand what type of filling is best suited for you:
+The following will help you understand which filling is best suited for you:

 - Gold filling: Gums are better accustomed to Gold fillings.
 They are manufactured in a laboratory and cemented into place.
 Gold fillings would last for about 20 years.
-Though they are expensive, it is the much- opted filling technique used as they will be worth the money.
+Though they are expensive, it is a commonly used filling technique used as they will be worth the money.

 - Amalgam (silver) filling: Being comparatively inexpensive, amalgam silver fillings are resistant to wear and tear.
 As they are easily noticeable compared to porcelain and composite restorations, these fillings aren’t recommended for the visible areas of the mouth, such as the frontal teeth.